lorenmt/mtan/README.md

 **Update - Oct 2019**: For pytorch 1.2 users: The mIoU evaluation method has now been updated to avoid "zeros issue" from computing binary masks.
 Also, to correctly run the code, please move the `scheduler.step()` after calling the `optimizer.step()`, e.g. one line before the last performance printing step to fit the updated pytorch requirements.
 See more in the official pytorch documentation [here](https://pytorch.org/docs/stable/optim.html#how-to-adjust-learning-rate).

+**Update - May 2020**: We now have provided our official MTAN-DeepLabv3 (or ResNet-like architecture) design to support more complicated and modern multi-task network backbone.
+Please check out `im2im_pred/model_resnet_mtan` for more details.
+One should easily replace this model with any original training methods defined in `im2im_pred`.

 All the models (files) are built with SegNet and described in the following table:

 | File Name        | Type       |  Flags  |  Comments |